Home > Tips & Tricks > How To Deep Clean An Aquarium

 6. Water change

 Time for the final step: the ever-important water change.
-If your test results in the previous step were favorable you can opt for a small water change, 10 or 20% of the tank’s total water volume.
+If your test results in the previous step were favorable, you can opt for a small water change, 10 or 20% of the tank’s total water volume.
 If nitrates were too high, go for 30 or 40% instead.

 As with everything when it comes to fishkeeping you’ll have to be careful and slow while performing the water change.
 New water should be temperature matched to the existing water and have the same consistency and salinity.